smwikipedia/EmbeddedAndRTOSSamples/C5.4_2/ReadMe.txt

 This sample is not a preemptive multi-tasking.
 Each task still give up its cpu time voluntarily when pending input.
 Kernel doesn't preempt the task.

+This sample demonstrated the sleep/wakeup paradigm for process synchronization.
+Any 2 parts of the system can be coupled together with this paradigm.
+The sleep/wakeup operation must be implemented properly, such as atomic.